 - Leaking: The Secura milk frother is particularly prone to leaks, which can leave your countertop covered in steamed milk.
 The seal between the rotary staff and the vessel seems to be the main cause of this problem.

 I like all of these steamers, and any one of them would make a great addition to a home barista’s kitchen.
-Ultimately, the decision comes down to questions of price and capacity: if you’re only steaming a drink at a time, there’s not much of a need to go all out and buy a 3-cup steamer, but if you’ve got a whole family of latte drinkers, you’re going to want the extra capacity of the Breville or larger Secura.
+Ultimately, the decision comes down to questions of price and capacity: if you’re only steaming a drink at a time, there’s not much of a need to go all out and buy a 3-cup steamer, but if you’ve got a whole family of latte drinkers, you’re going to want the extra capacity of a larger maker.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.